 Introduction

 Satellite data provide an invaluable record of spatial and temporal change on the Earth’s surface.
 However, the volume and scale of data available for analysis (coupled with computational, software licensing, data storage, internet connectivity, and knowledge based barriers to entry) mean that users may require a significant amount of time to go from downloading an image to finalising its analysis.
-This can be exemplified in the study of tidewater glacier calving margins where a large volume of remote sensing imagery exists, though spatially large scale studies are often required to focus on a number of census timeframes (e.g. Cook et al., 2005; Moon and Joughin, 2008; Carr et al., 2017), while detailed studies often focus on a relatively small number of sites (e.g. Bevan et al., 2012; Motyka et al., 2017).
+This can be exemplified in the study of tidewater glacier calving margins where a large volume of remote sensing imagery exists, though spatially large scale studies are often required to focus on a number of census timeframes (e.g. Cook et al., 2005; Moon and Joughin, 2008; Carr et al., 2017; Bunce et al., 2018), while detailed studies often focus on a relatively small number of sites (e.g. Bevan et al., 2012; Motyka et al., 2017).

 The availability of satellite imagery via application programming interfaces (APIs) and increasingly via platforms such as Google Earth Engine (Gorelick et al., 2017), Sentinel Hub’s Earth Observation Explorer (Sinergise, 2018), and Planet (Planet Labs Inc., 2018) mean that these data are becoming increasingly accessible.
-However, the ability of users to access these data at such a large scale is currently limited by the need for either knowledge of scripting and/or downloading, storage and processing of substantial volumes of data.
-Even where users are comfortable with such requirements, images may still prove time consuming to effectively visualise, and finally analyse, thus taking further time.
+However, the ability of users to access these data at such a large scale is currently limited by the need for either knowledge of coding and/or downloading, storage and processing of substantial volumes of data.
+Even where users are comfortable with such requirements, images may still prove time consuming to effectively visualise and finally analyse, thus taking further time.
+This can severely limit the scale of analysis that it is practical for researchers to undertake.

 The identification of temporally evolving margins digitised from this imagery is frequently used across earth surface sciences to provide key temporal and/or spatial insight into the system of interest (e.g. Kuenzer et al., 2014; Roelfsema et al., 2013; Fitzpatrick et al., 2014; Lynch et al., 2016).
-Although different geoscientific problems will have different temporal and spatial data coverage requirements, a user’s ability to map these boundaries accurately will depend on the effective visualisation of imagery, while generating temporally detailed datasets is dependent on achieving this efficiently and consistently for a large number of images.
-However, even if a substantial volume of observational data can be generated, a subsequent issue is the ability to rapidly and accurately quantify changes in the spatial data that are produced.
+Although different geoscientific problems will have different temporal and spatial data coverage requirements, a user’s ability to map margins accurately will depend on the effective visualisation of imagery, while generating temporally detailed datasets is dependent on achieving this efficiently and consistently for a large number of images.
+However, even if a substantial volume of margin change data can be generated, a subsequent issue is the rapid and accurate quantification of these changes.

-This study presents two simple-to-use tools that when used together aims to significantly improve the efficiency of visualising and exploring satellite imagery, while also allowing the mapping and quantification margin changes directly from them.
+This study presents three simple-to-use tools that when used together significantly improves the efficiency of visualising and exploring satellite imagery, while also allowing the rapid mapping and quantification margin changes directly from them.
 The first is the Google Earth Engine Digitisation Tool (GEEDiT), which allows the rapid visualisation, mapping and export of digitised margins without the need to download imagery to the user’s computer.
 It is also possible to use GEEDiT to map multiple features directly from an individual image, and append notes to individual margins and images.
-The second is the Margin change Quantification Tool (MaQiT) that allows the rapid quantification of these digitised margin changes, utilising two existing methods and two new methods that have commonly been used in the quantification of tidewater glacier margin change (Lea et al., 2014).
+The second is the GEEDiT Reviewer tool that allows data previously generated by GEEDiT to be quality controlled and filtered.
+The third is the Margin change Quantification Tool (MaQiT) that allows the rapid quantification of these digitised margin changes, utilising two existing methods and two new methods that have commonly been used in the quantification of tidewater glacier margin change (Lea et al., 2014).
 Although initially developed for glaciological applications, each of these quantification methods are likely to have applications in the quantification of margin change in other areas of earth surface sciences such as coastal change, lake level evolution, and vegetation and urban extent change, amongst others.

-Google Earth Engine Digitisation Tool - GEEDiT
+Google Earth Engine Digitisation Tool (GEEDiT), and GEEDiT Reviewer